leaflabs/willow-daemon/README.txt

 - SConstruct, site_scons/: build system files.

-- lib/: Helper libraries used by the daemon.
+- lib/: Helper libraries used by the daemon and libsng.

 - libsng/: Sources for shared library used by SNG to interact with the daemon.